-Favites bennetae recorded in the present study is the first record found in the coral reef of Central Indonesian waters.
+Favites bennettae recorded in the present study is the first record found in the coral reef of Central Indonesian waters.
 This species was previously mostly found in the northeast of Australian waters (Veron et al 1977).
-Moreover, genus Favia was found having the highest mean number of colonies, 1.11 col.mod-1, followed by Goniastrea, 0.67 col.mod-1, and the lowest was found in Platygyra, 0.22 col.mod-1 (Figure 2).
-Variations in number of Faviidae colonies per modul are dependent upon the abundance of larvae that survive and settle on the substrate.
-Faviidae tends to have good adaptability to occupying the available artificial substrates.
+Moreover, genus Favia was found having the highest mean number of colonies, 1.11 col mod-1, followed by Goniastrea, 0.67 col mod-1, and the lowest was found in Platygyra, 0.22 col mod-1 (Figure 3).
+Variations in number of Faviidae colonies per module are dependent upon the abundance of larvae that survive available artificial substrates.
 Bachtiar et al (2011) found that Faviidae is one of the coral families capable of surviving in the reef ball deployed on the sea bottom.